aschern/transformers-limitations/README.md

-# transformers-modifications
+# transformers-limitations

-The source code for the paper: Transformers: "The End of History" for Natural Language Processing?
+The source code for the paper: [Transformers: "The End of History" for Natural Language Processing?](https://arxiv.org/pdf/2105.00813.pdf)